-In 2004 a move by some Councillors sought to remove heritage controls over heritage listed buildings on the basis that they cost too much to preserve and that owners should have the option to build a new heritage style property in its place.
+In 2004 there was a move by some Councillors to remove heritage controls over heritage listed buildings on the basis that they cost too much to preserve and that owners should have the option to build a new heritage style property in its place.
 They also sought to resist the listing of another 63 heritage properties.
 This led to a counter move and in January 2005 community groups supported a draft heritage report recommending the confirmation of 86 heritage items and the listing of 63 new items including the creation of two heritage conservation areas, Camden township and Struggle Town in Narellan.
 The Heritage Report was adopted by Council in December 2006.
 Camden Residents' Action Group argued that significant economic benefits would likely flow from heritage conservation and that the appeal of Camden as a place to live and visit would be substantially enhanced by the heritage provisions in the draft Local Environmental Plan (LEP) and Development Control Plan (DCP).
 Both instruments are currently in force, being legislated and adopted in 2010 and 2011 (updated 2019) respectively.

-1. Tracing the natural evolution of Australia: Environment Naturally Evolved

-3. Developing local, regional and national economies: Agriculture; Commerce; Environmentcultural landscape; Events; Industry; Pastoralism; Transport

-- 4. Building settlements, town and cities: Towns, suburbs and villages - 4.
-Building selfements, town and cities: Towns, suburbs a - 7.
-Governing: Government and administration 8.
-Developing Australia's cultural life: Religion; Social institutions - 0.
-Developing musiculu s cultural life.
-Religion, Socia 0 Marking the phases of life: Develops
+- 1. Tracing the natural evolution of Australia: Environment Naturally Evolved - 3.
+Developing local, regional and national economies: Agriculture; Commerce; Environmentcultural landscape; Events; Industry; Pastoralism; Transport - 4.
+Building settlements, town and cities: Towns, suburbs and villages - 7.
+Governing: Government and administration - 8.
+Developing Australia's cultural life: Religion; Social institutions - 9.
+Marking the phases of life: Persons